lornebb/w1-rebase/README.md

 ### Band feautred page

-Users are greated with a full screen image of the act as a hero banner.
+Users are greated with a full screen image (or video) of the act as a hero banner.
 Then a further two images for further context fo the visual style and presentatino of their performance.

 A short description and further hero image is shown.